ResursBank/woocommerce-gateway/readme.txt

 = About =

-Official payment gateway for Resurs Bank, with full support for all non-deprecated shop flows.
+Official payment gateway for Resurs Bank (maintenance version).
-SoapClient is required as many of the administrative actions are using SOAP.
+Full support for all active shop flows. *SoapClient* is required as many of the administrative actions are using SOAP.
-Requires PHP 7.0 or above since WooCommerce requires this.
+Requirements follows WooCommerce requirements, which means (as of june 2021) PHP 7.0 or higher.

 = Compatibility =

-The plugin was once written for WooCommerce v2.6 and up but as of today, we've started to change the requirements.
-It is no longer guaranteed that this plugin is compatible with such old versions.
-Ever since WooCommerce [discoverd a file deletion vulnerable (click here)](https://blog.ripstech.com/2018/wordpress-design-flaw-leads-to-woocommerce-rce/) our goal is to patch away deprecated functions.
+There are no longer any guarantees that this plugin is compatible with older versions of woocommerce.
+Our intentions is at least 3.4.0 and up.
+See the list below.

- * Compatibility: WooCommerce - at least 3.x and up to 4.2.x
+ * Compatibility: WooCommerce - at least 3.4.0 and up to 5.3.0
- * Plugin verified with PHP version 7.0 - 7.4
+ * Plugin verified with PHP version 7.0 - 8.0

 = Upgrade notice =